-Tal Sindoor is Ayurvedic formulation of inorganic origin.
+Tal Sindoor is an Ayurvedic formulation of inorganic origin.
 This medicine is Kupipakwa Rasayan of Ayurveda.
-Kupi-pakwa rasayana are those medicines which contain inorganic materials and processed in Kanch-Kupi which is similar to glass flask (special glass vessel used in preparation of Rasa shastra medicines/mercurial Ayurvedic medicines).
+Kupi-pakwa Rasayana are those medicines which contain inorganic materials and processed in Kanch-Kupi which is similar to glass flask (special glass vessel used in preparation of Rasa shastra medicines/mercurial Ayurvedic medicines).
 Kupi-pakwa medicine are cooked by placing Kupi inside a special apparatus known as Valuka yantra.
-Tal Sindoor is prepared from mercury (Parad), sulphur (Gandhak) and arsenic tri sulphide (Haratal).
+Tal Sindoor is prepared from mercury (Parad), sulfur (Gandhak) and arsenic tri sulphide (Haratal).
 It is arsenic in combination with mercuric sulphide.
 This medicine is useful in skin diseases, and diseases that occur due to vitiation of Kapha (phlegm) and Vata Dosha.

 Key Ingredients of Tal Sindur